 - Not being of good moral character or being known to habitually associate with those of questionable moral character.

 - Having delinquent payments or not meeting financial obligations or repeated occurrences of issuing checks without sufficient funds.

 - Having been discharged from the military service with anything other than an honorable discharge.

 - Failing to cooperate fully with and keep all scheduled appointments with staff personnel involved in the selection process or failing to provide added personal information as needed.

 - Making false statements of fact, being deceptive by statement or omission in the written application or by any means in any part of the selection process.

 - Failure to supply the needed documents and/or submit the application within the specified time limit.

 - Having been discharged from any commissioned or recruit position within a law enforcement agency with “just cause”, resigning to avoid suspension or discharge, or having resigned during a disciplinary investigation without a final judgment being rendered.

 - Without being specifically enumerated in the above disqualifiers if circumstances exist which indicate the applicant is clearly unsuited for a career with the Round Rock Police Department, the application will be rejected.

 Note Regarding Disqualifiers

 Any applicant that is disqualified from any of the above-mentioned reasons will not be considered for a police officer position for a determinant period of time from the examination date.
-Explanations of disqualifications may be submitted in writing to the Administrative Services Captain.
+Explanations of disqualifications may be submitted in writing to the Administrative Services Commander.

 Commander Willie Richards